Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Globally there are many IoT technologies available to use, like LoRA, Zigbee, SigFox, zWave, NBIoT, LTE-M, and more.
 Some even use WiFi and Bluetooth for the very near IoT connection.
 But for Nepal, none of the specified IoT technologies are used other than the most used cellular technologies (2G, 3G, 4G).
 So, the regular mobile data connectivity from 2G, 3G, and 4G are being used for IoT, M2M.

-With the 5G network, IoT services become more efficient as single base stations will be able to cater millions of devices in a certain location, which is quite impossible with other technologies.
+With the 5G network, IoT services become more efficient as single base stations will be able to cater to millions of devices in a certain location, which is quite impossible with other technologies.

 An IoT system consists of smart sensors, connectivity, processing servers, and decisions or interfaces to people.
 The sensors collect the data from the surrounding environment and send it to a centralized server or cloud through wireless technologies.
 The server then processes the data to get useful information and takes some decision or alerts/displays it to the people.